AdobeDocs/workfront.en/help/classic/manage-work/portfolios/create-and-manage-programs/remove-project-from-program.md

 product-area: programs;projects
 navigation-topic: create and manage programs
 title: Remove a project from a program
-description: You may remove a project from a program and do one of the following:
+description: You may remove a project from a program and do one of the following - EDIT ME.
 ---

 # Remove a project from a program